Stock Analysis on Net

 Cash flow statement item Description The company

 Cash required for investing activities Amount of cash inflow (outflow) of investing activities, excluding discontinued operations.
 Investing activity cash flows include making and collecting loans and acquiring and disposing of debt or equity instruments and property, plant, and equipment and other productive assets.
-Target Corp. cash required for investing activities decreased from 2022 to 2023 but then slightly increased from 2023 to 2024.
+Target Corp. cash required for investing activities increased from 2023 to 2024 and from 2024 to 2025.

 Cash required for financing activities Amount of cash inflow (outflow) of financing activities, excluding discontinued operations.
 Financing activity cash flows include obtaining resources from owners and providing them with a return on, and a return of, their investment; borrowing money and repaying amounts borrowed, or settling the obligation; and obtaining and paying for other resources obtained from creditors on long-term credit.
-Target Corp. cash required for financing activities increased from 2022 to 2023 but then slightly decreased from 2023 to 2024.
+Target Corp. cash required for financing activities decreased from 2023 to 2024 and from 2024 to 2025.